Constraining Post-Newtonian Parameters with the Cosmic Microwave Background

 This condition reduces the number of functional degrees of freedom that are required down to three.
 However, the absence of an expression of the large-scale slip in terms of the other parameters requires the specification of one additional function of time (but not scale).
 This cancels the reduction in functional degrees of freedom provided by the integrability condition, at least until a general expression for $k\rightarrow 0$ limit of $\eta$ is found.
 Finally, let us note that the equations above are valid for (i) `fully conservative' theories of gravity \cite{Will_1993}, (ii) spatially flat cosmologies, and (iii) for dust-domination only.
 The first two of these can be straightforwardly relaxed, and are made here only to keep the presentation concise.
 The last is a condition of the post-Newtonian expansion used in building this framework (see, however, Ref. \cite{Sanghai_2016}).

 The equations above are remarkable in that they describe the evolution of both the cosmological background and the perturbations in terms of the (extended) PPN parameters only.
 They therefore describe the cosmological behaviour of any theory of gravity that fits into the PPN framework\footnote{Note, however, that theories of gravity that involve screening mechanisms are as yet not included in this approach, as they do not directly fit into the standard PPN framework.
 However see e.g. \cite{Avilez_Lopez_2015,ppnv2, ppncscreen} for a possible route to their inclusion.}.
 Even more remarkably, the density contrast is not required to be small in this approach, meaning that it can used to describe non-linear structure formation without any additional parameterisation.
-For the observables we use in this work, we will not be using this property directly, as linear theory will be sufficient\footnote{Non-linearities have a small effect on CMB lensing in the Planck data, but may become significant in future CMB observations, such as those made by the Simons Observatory \cite{Ade_2019}.}.
+For the observables we use in this work, we will not be using this property directly, as linear theory will be sufficient.
 We leave the examination of the PPNC phenomenology in the non-linear regime to future work.